 There are no entrance fees being collected but there was a vehicle that brings visitors to the base of the big Buddha.
 The Buddha is comparable to the one in Hong Kong with the exclusion of its color.
 We didn’t get the chance to scale the Buddha using the elevator that will get you up to the 25th floor.
 On recent photos, they already started to build stairs from the parking area to the base of the Buddha.

 Sun was slowly taking over and we asked our guide to drop us somewhere we could get a nice meal.
 Time to move away from street vendors.
 She then suggested to drop us near the Chiang Rai Clock Tower where several restaurants cluster within the junction.
 She also added that it was already a great time to stay near the tower because they usually turn the light on around 8 PM.

 Seeing the clock tower the first time, I instantly reckoned that it’s an extension of the golden building we saw at Wat Rong Khun earlier that day.
 The golden color of the tower got more vibrant when lights started to illuminate it.

 CHIANG RAI NIGHT BAZAAR

 Our love affair with Chiang Rai was really intended for a short one.
-But our decision to avail a tour plus the late sunset in this part of the world that we were able to explore more destinations than expected.
-With this set of tourist attractions, we still despised ourselves for allotting a limited stay on this northern province of Thailand.
+But our decision to avail a tour, plus the late sunset in this part of the world, allowed us to explore more destinations than expected.
+With this set of tourist attractions, we still despised ourselves for allotting a limited stay in this northern province of Thailand.
 Definitely a great reason to come back.